 There are certain safety responsibilities you may need to undertake if you own or live in an affected house or provide professional services to an affected property.

-Each affected property should have an asbestos assessment report and be tagged with a warning sticker in the meter box.
+Each affected property should have an Asbestos Contamination Report (ACR) and Asbestos Management Plan and be tagged with a warning sticker in the meter box.

 If you are entering an affected property for a professional reason you should be informed of the presence of loose fill asbestos and be provided with a copy of the asbestos assessment report.

 If you are moving from an affected property there are certain soft furnishings and contents that may need to remain in the house due to contamination.
 If you wish to remove fixtures and fittings, you will need to check if these may cause damage to the property and further disturb the loose fill asbestos and increase exposure risk.